 We will not be the low-cost provider for our target market.
 Our goal is to provide mid- to high-end equipment.
 However, we will create web-based loyalty programs to incent customers to set up online profiles and reserve and renew equipment rentals online, and provide discounts for those who do.
 Over time we will be able to market specifically to those customers.

-Just like in the Market Opportunity section, you may want to include a few more categories.
+Just as in the Market Opportunity section, you may want to include a few more categories.
 For example, if your business involves a commission-compensated sales force, describe your Sales Programs and incentives.
 If you distribute products to other companies or suppliers and those distribution efforts will impact your overall marketing plans, lay out your Distribution Strategy.

 The key is to show you understand your market and you understand how you will reach your market.
 Marketing and promotions must result in customers--your goal is to thoroughly describe how you will acquire and keep your customers.